altmp/altv-docs/articles/index.md

-# Getting Started

-This is the documentation for getting started with developing JS resources.
+# This page isn't ready yet